- Career Highlights

-- B.A, economics, University of Notre Dame, 1981
+- B.A., economics, University of Notre Dame, 1981

-- Certificate in entrepreneurial studies, Boston University, 2009
+- M.B.A. certificate, entrepreneurial studies, Boston University, 2009

 - Provide management services to Livingston Taylor, Ellis Paul, Eric Andersen, Flynn, Rebecca Loebe, and Shun Ng

 - Promoted concerts with Rush, KISS, Bruce Springsteen, Hall & Oates, Kansas, Neil Young, Todd Rungren, Foghat, Blue Oyster Cult, Styx, Kansas, Bachman-Turner Overdrive, Yes, and Poco

 - Other professional distinctions include being the former concert director of the University of Notre Dame; starting Black Wolf Records in 1992; and serving as president of Ralph Jaccodine Management, artist management company, since 1992

 - On Board of Directors for Club Passim in Cambridge, Massachusetts, since 2004 and the Folk Alliance International since 2013